rl-language/rlc/README.md

 From a single simple description, generate all tools you may need.
 Test your rules with fuzzers, generate machine learning agents, use it in C or python, embed it in graphical engines and on the web.
 All automatically.

-Furthermore, using Rulebook mathematically guarantees asymptotically less complex managment of rules with respect implementations in other languages.
+Rulebook is not a mere scripting language designed with some syntactic shugar to simplify common patters.
+Rulebook contains unique mechanism that cannot be implemented in mainstream languages such as c, cpp and python.
+Furthermore mathematically guarantees asymptotically less complex managment of rules with respect to other implementations.

 Read the project rationale [here](./docs/where_we_are_going.md)